globaleaks/whistleblowing-software/documentation/gettingstarted/Features.rst

 - Multi-user system with customizable user roles (whistleblower, recipient, administrator)
 - Entirely manageable from a web administration interface
 - Support for `more than 40 languages <https://www.transifex.com/otf/globaleaks>`_ with support for Right-to-Left (RTL)
-- Support for customization of advanced questionnaires
 - Let whistleblowers decide if and when to confidentially declare their identity
 - Exchange multimedia files with whistleblower
 - Chat with Whistleblower to discuss the report
 - Unique 16-digit receipt for the whistleblower to log back in anonymously
 - Simple recipient interface for receiving and analyzing reports
-- Support to the categorization of the reports with labels
+- Support for the categorization of the reports with labels
-- Support to the user search of reports
+- Support for the user search of reports
 - Support for assigning and creating case management statuses
 - Customizable look and feel (logo, colour, styles, font, text)
 - Define multiple reporting channels/contexts (e.g. per-topic, per-department)